awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 # Tutorial: Creating a simple Lambda@Edge function<a name="lambda-edge-how-it-works-tutorial"></a>

 This tutorial shows you how to get started with Lambda@Edge by helping you create and add a sample Node\.js function that runs in CloudFront\.
 The example that we walk through adds HTTP security headers to a response, which can improve security and privacy for a website\.
-You don’t need a website for this walkthrough\.
+You don't need a website for this walkthrough\.
 In it, we simply add security headers to a response when CloudFront retrieves a file\.

 This example describes the steps to create and configure a Lambda@Edge function\.
 When you create your own Lambda@Edge solution, you follow similar steps and choose from the same options\.